Anand Murugesan

 Current projects

-The (soft) power to tax: Compliance and Tax Morale as Imperial Legacy, with Michael Dorsch
+From Enlightenment to Cameralism: Compliance and Tax Morale as Imperial Legacy, with Michael Dorsch

 Valuing Democracy, with Jean-Robert Tyran